Pictures of Tools

 Tru-Grip Clamp-N-Guide

-When I first saw the Tru-Grip clamps, both the Clamp-N-Guide and the Back-to-backs, I knew I needed some.
-Although for a long time I didn't have the workbench to properly exercise the Back-to-backs, I have used the Clamp-N-Guides quite a bit.
+When I first saw the Tru-Grips, both the Clamp-N-Guide and the Back-to-backs, I knew I needed some (mid-’90s).
+Although for a long time I didn’t have the workbench to properly exercise the Back-to-backs, I have used the Clamp-N-Guides quite a bit.
 Very useful tools.
 Oddly enough, this is a picture of the bottom of the clamp.
 The top is just a boring flat piece of aluminum extrusion.
-I guess that's why they took a picture of the bottom.
+I guess tha’s why they took a picture of the bottom.
+The longest one I have is about 48" so they’re nowhere near long enough for the length of sheet goods, thus the two piece guide above.

 Tru-Grip Back to Back Clamp